 - Level 1 elective

-- Students are able to (1) to study literary works of enduring influence and importance; (2) to analyse, consider and critique the processes of literary judgement; (3) to apprehend the effects of genre, culture and history in literary works; (4) independently read creative primary material and develop discriminative and imaginative responses to texts; (5) identify connections between literary production and broader sociocultural, political and historical events; (6) express ideas concisely and clearly in both oral and written formats; and (7) contribute thoughtfully and constructively to group discussion.
+Students are able to (1) evaluate literary works of enduring influence and importance; (2) analyse processes of literary judgement; (3) evaluate the effects of genre, culture and history in literary works; (4) create and understand connections between literary texts and broader sociocultural, political and historical contexts; and (5) express arguments coherently and imaginatively in oral and written formats.

-- Indicative assessments in this unit are as follows: (1) essay; (2) examination; and (3) tutorial participation.
+Indicative assessments in this unit are as follows: (1) tutorial Participation; (2) critical exercise; and (3) essay.
 Further information is available in the unit outline.

 - Unit Coordinator(s)